SubbyDK/MobID/README.md

 The file you need to send is located here:
 `\Turtle WoW\WTF\Account\[YOUR ACCOUNT NAME]\SavedVariables\MobID.lua`

+## ⏰ When should I send the file?

+When you log in to the game, you will receive a message showing you how many mobs are currently missing an ID in your local file.

+Please send the file when you feel you have collected a good amount, but **don't wait** until you have thousands!

 ## ⚙️ How does it work?

 The addon collects the **mob name**, **mob level**, and the **zone** you are currently in.